idealvin/hugo-ivy/README.md

   You may hide the scroll bar by adding `hide_scroll_bar: true` or `hidsb: true` at the front matter of your markdown files.

+- **Hiden next button**

+  Place the mouse on the gold dividing point on the right edge of the article, and an little button `>>` will appear, click on it to jump to the next article.

 ## Example site